 That distance though would prove to be a downfall.
 Since people couldn’t see the Royal Family, they imagined a life of excess and frivolousness, while they themselves were desperately poor.
 As you can imagine, the situation was ripe for rumors and gossip.

-What does “Let them eat cake” mean exactly?
+13. Explaining the phrase “Let them eat cake”

 During one of the bread shortages, the rumor started that Marie Antoinette had uttered those famous words when confronted with the fact that the people were starving.
 Rightly or wrongly, the winds of the French Revolution were blowing strong.